| || |

 Flu Shots & Immunizations

 One simple way to protect your whole family's health: Keep your immunizations up-to-date.
-All of our Rite Aid locations are staffed with certified immunizing pharmacists who provide flu shots* and other vaccinations**—all with no appointment necessary.
-Unsure which immunizations you may need.
+All of our Rite Aid locations are staffed with certified immunizing pharmacists who can provide flu shots* (when available) and other vaccinations**—all with no appointment necessary.
+Unsure which immunizations you may need?

 FREE Rite Aid Immunizations Check List.